In the movie, Gladiator, the Emperor of Rome is dying.

 You must make sure that your day-to-day behaviors are aligned to the outcomes you’ve defined.

 There are several techniques to help you do this:

 Seek feedback.
 This is one of the most powerful (and most frequently ignored) opportunities for development.
 Take a look at how to request feedback for a coworker for more guidance on this topic.

 Find time for reflection.
 Finding time for reflection is an under-valued activity.
 Consider this quote:

 Follow effective action with quiet reflection.
 From the quiet reflection will come even more effective action.

 Write a leadership diary.
 Take reflection a step further, write your leadership diary.
 This will provide a rich source of further reflection as you build up your entries.

-In summary: writing a leadership legacy (in the form of a eulogy) is a great way of keeping yourself on track and shape your work and your career to fulfill your destiny!
+In summary: writing down how you want to be remembered as a leader (in the form of a eulogy) is a great way of keeping yourself on track and shape your work and your career to fulfill your destiny!